AnglerLeague earns commission from affiliate links on this page. Learn how we make money.

 CJ's CJ's Magic Stinky Catfish Dip Bait

-$14-$22 (16 oz) · 4.8/5
+$14-$22 (16 oz) · 4.8/5 grade

 CJ's shows up on tournament weigh-in stages for a reason.
 The paste consistency is exactly between Sonny's and Sudden Impact — sticky enough to cast hard, loose enough to disperse scent fast.
 Costs more per ounce, but a 16 oz tub lasts a season of weekend trips.
 Bonus: the smell is still strong but not as rancid as Sonny's, which keeps your truck cab livable on long drives.